 Here is a list of the terms that have special meanings within the DSL and its documentation, most of which are taken from the larger Dimensions ecosystem.

-A type of non-work record of special interest.
+A record of special interest.

 Differs from a source insofar as it does not have textual data to be searched, but instead only stores metadata about the object it represents.